-Dealing with rogue letting agents can be one of the most frustrating aspects of being a Landlord, and when they fail to do their job properly, it’s not always clear who we can complain to, or even if we have a right to complain.
+Dealing with rogue letting agents can be one of the most frustrating and infuriating aspects of being a Landlord (or tenant), and when they fail to do their job properly, it’s not always clear who we can complain to, or even if we have a right to complain.

-A notorious problem over the years for consumers is that we have more rights when purchasing a tin of baked beans than when buying/renting a house.
-For a very long time there has been no legislation or governing body keeping control of rogue agents, so it meant consumers had very little protection.
-Unbelievably, it’s only relatively recently that laws have been put into place to help with consumer protection in the property industry.
+For a very long time there was very little legislation or governing body keeping control of rogue agents, so it meant consumers had very little protection.
+Unbelievably, it’s only relatively recently that laws have been put into place to help with genuine consumer protection in the property industry.

-Since October 2008, all estate agents have been required to register with an approved redness scheme.
-Since 1st October 2014, all letting agents have been legally required to be a member of one of three government-approved letting agency redress schemes, which enables consumers to pursue an independent complaint and prosecution procedure!
+Since 1st October 2014, all letting agents and managing agents have been legally required to be a member of one of three government-approved letting agency redress schemes, which enables consumers to pursue an independent complaint and prosecution procedure!